davedittrich/utils/README.md

 [`molecule`](https://molecule.readthedocs.io/en/latest/) to test any or all roles, both locally and driven by GitHub Actions workflows on `push` actions.

-The operating system distributions supported at this time are:
+The operating system distributions supported at this time by this collection and its playbooks for `molecule` testing are:

 - Debian 10 (default distribution)
 - Debian 9
 - Ubuntu 20.04 LTS
 - Ubuntu 18.04 LTS

+The development environment and test infrastructure that invokes `molecule` for testing has been tested on the following (in order of most-frequently to least-frequently used):

+* Mac OS X (Darwin) 10.15.7
+* Ubuntu 20.04 LTS on Windows Subsystem for Linux (WSL) 2
+* Kali (Debian 10) Linux (2022-07-07 release)

-To help reduce the amount of time necessary for this testing, several capabilities are available:
+To help reduce the amount of time taken by all this testing, several optimization techniques are employed:

 1. Local testing during development is done against _only_ Debian 10.
-Once you have something that passes all tests, you can then chose to run tests again against the remaining distributions.
+Once all tests are passing, the remaining OS distributions can then be selected for further compatibility testing.

-2. Customized Docker images are used to pre-load the many packages that are expected to be on production workstations.
+2. Customized Docker images are used to pre-load packages expected to be on "production" systems.
 This significantly reduces the amount of time necessary to perform frequent tests by _only_ performing time-consuming package package installations and setup when you chose to do so (not every time a `molecule` instance is created.)